DZGoldman/specs/v0/protocols.md

 Assume there exists a multisig shared by two parties, Alice and Bob.

+R.e. limitations of the state stored in the multisig - am I remembering correctly that it can store any sort of assets (including NFTs!) and that the only limits on it (currently) are to do with applying more intricate payout conditions (i.e., max payout for certain applications)?

 The state of our state channel looks like this (note everything above the line is "on-chain" and everything below the line is "off-chain"):

 ![multisig](./img/multisig.png)